 Sean Dunnington

-Sean Dunnington is a New York-based playwright from Hawai‘i Island.
+Sean Dunnington is a New York-based playwright from Hawai‘i.

-His plays include Inversion, Failed Artist, Jew Bash, The Children's Farm, Zap, Flat Fish, and Hawaiian Shake.
-His work has been produced nationally and internationally, with premieres in Hawai’i, New York, San Francisco, Los Angeles, London, and Singapore, and, more importantly, in libraries, museums, old basements, public radio stations, indie film festivals, and LGBTQ+ centers.
+His plays include Inversion, Untitled Hitler Play, Jew Bash, The Children's Farm, Zap, Flat Fish, and Hawaiian Shake.
+His work has been produced nationally and internationally, with workshops and readings in Hawai’i, New York, San Francisco, Los Angeles, London, and Singapore, as well as in libraries, museums, old basements, public radio stations, indie film festivals, and LGBTQ+ centers.

-Sean has been in residence with Centre 42, The Workshop Theater, Orchard Project (Audio Lab), East-West Center, Ka Waiwai Collective, and the University of Hawai‘i at Mānoa’s Native Hawaiian Place of Learning Advancement Office.
+Sean has held artistic residencies with the East-West Center, Ka Waiwai Collective, The Workshop Theater, Orchard Project (Audio Lab), and the University of Hawai‘i at Mānoa’s Native Hawaiian Place of Learning Advancement Office.

-He has received fellowships from the MacDowell, Dramatists Guild Foundation, Magic Theatre, Creative Labs Hawai‘i, Culture of Health Leadership Institute for Racial Healing, California Arts Council, and the Henry Luce Foundation.
+He has received fellowships from MacDowell, the Dramatists Guild Foundation, Magic Theatre, Creative Labs Hawai‘i, and the Culture of Health Leadership Institute for Racial Healing.

 Sean’s belief in the expansive potential of playwriting extends beyond the stage and into communal healing processes and queer StoryMaps.
 He views playwriting as a way for each of us to voice our narratives and foster mutual understanding.